medic/cht-core/DEVELOPMENT.md

 2. Follow the instructions below to start ngrok or pagekite
 3. This will output a generated URL which you can enter into our [android app](https://github.com/medic/medic-android) or browser and connect to your local dev environment.

-### pagekite

-1. Create a pagekite account at https://pagekite.net/signup/
-1. Follow instructions on downloading the python script for pagekite
-1. Start pagekite (be sure to replace `YOUR-PAGEKIT-NAME` with the URL you signed up for:
-    * To connect to an API running via `grunt` or `horti`, execute `python2 pagekite.py 5988 YOUR-PAGEKIT-NAME.pagekite.me`
-    * To connect to an API running via `Docker`, execute `python2 pagekite.py 443 YOUR-PAGEKIT-NAME.pagekite.me`
-1. Access the app using the https address shown, eg https://YOUR-PAGEKIT-NAME.pagekite.me

 ### ngrok

 1. Create a ngrok account at https://ngrok.com/